What can teenagers do about spots

 - Exposure to irritating ingredients.
 Alcohol, menthol, camphor, eucalyptus and fragrances (perfumes) can cause inflammation.
 These stimulate sebum production, increasing the number of spots.
 So avoid products containing these irritating ingredients!

-- Using a day and night cream, face mask, foundation or concealer that blocks the pores.
-Many girls use several layers of makeup containing ingredients that block the pores, such as a concealer and other moisturising cream-based products.
+- USING A DAY AND NIGHT CREAM, FACE MASK, FOUNDATION OR CONCEALER THAT BLOCKS THE PORES.
+Some people use several layers of makeup containing ingredients that block the pores, such as a concealer and other moisturising cream-based products.

 - Erratic skincare routine.
 The secret to a nicer skin is to stick to a consistent, effective skincare routine.
 Although it is impossible to cure acne, you can keep spots under control by using the right products.
 Convince your teenager that consistent skincare and patience are vital.

 - Hair care products.
 Gel, mousse, hair oil or hairspray can cause spots if they come into contact with the skin.
 Keep your hair off your face and use fewer or different hairstyling products.

 There are all kinds of myths about spots and pimples.
 Despite what people often say, you can’t scrub away small spots or get rid of them by sunbathing.
 They are not contagious.
 You don’t get spots from chocolate and fatty foods; your diet only plays a role if you have allergies or intolerances to certain foods (lactose, gluten, nuts and some types of fish).